gianordoli/autocomplete_archive/_papers/documentation/README.md

 #### Feb 22th

 The script was not blocked by Google anymore.
-It takes about 10 hours and 40 minutes, so that should be a frequency low enough to not cause any trouble.
+It takes about 5 hours and 20 minutes, so that should be a frequency low enough to not cause any trouble.
 I'm still having problems trying to make the app run automatically every day.
 I'm using 2 node modules, [forever](https://www.npmjs.com/package/forever) and [cron](https://github.com/ncb000gt/node-cron) to manage that, but it's not working 100%.

-Having the JSON files as a bakup has been useful.
+Having the JSON files as a bakcup has been useful.
 Since mongoDB doesn't have a GUI, it's hard to notice if something goes wrong.
 With the files, though, I can just take a look into the sequence of domains and check if everything is fine.
-Today, for instance, the script kep running after it reached the last country and had to be manually stopped.
+Today, for instance, the script kept running after it reached the last country and had to be manually stopped.

+#### Feb 23th

+No problems with the scraping anymore!
+The script starts automatically everyday at 9 pm (2 am UTC time).
+Using [forever](https://www.npmjs.com/package/forever) and [cron](https://github.com/ncb000gt/node-cron).

+I will take a look into the results now, to see how things change from day to day.
+Maybe it's not wort scraping on a daily basis.